 All living organisms need energy to live on earth.
 People get energy by eating food.
 But how do plants get their food?
 Green plants make their own food and food for us through the process of photosynthesis.
 Here’s a simple and fun way to introduce photosynthesis for kids.
-Check out more plant activities for kids!
+Check out more plant experiments for kids!

 The meaning of the word “photosynthesis” is the combination of two words, “photo” which means light, and “synthesis” which means putting together.